This is located in a state park, so a $10 daily pass or annual pass is required.

 and Old Mill Trail, which is a hiking-only trail.

-, which you'll for about 8/10 of a mile before you come to the turn off for the newly opened Bear Paw Trail
+, which you'll climb for about a mile first through pines then through an aspen grove and small meadow before you come to the turn off for the Bear Paw Trail

-About 2 miles from the end of Bear Paw Trail
+About two miles from the end of Bear Paw Trail

 , some rocks and obstacles present themselves, but nothing too advanced.
 There are a few very small creek crossings along the way as well.
 Once out of the woods at about mile 3.5 (of Mason Creek Trail

 Staunton State Park is one of Colorado's newest parks thanks to a donation by in 1986 by Frances Hornbrook Staunton.
-It hosts some beautiful hills and rock formations, along with a waterfall and turn-of-the-20th century saw mill.
+It hosts some beautiful hills and rock formations, along with a waterfall that you can hike down to, beautiful lookouts and 14er views, and a turn-of-the-20th century saw mill.